Slow-Fast Torus Knots: Introduction

-We show that $C_-$ (resp. $C_+$) generates precisely one limit cycle which is hyperbolic and attracting (resp. repelling and canard), for each small and positive $\epsilon$.
+We show that $C_-$ (resp. $C_+$) generates precisely one limit cycle which is hyperbolic and attracting (resp. repelling), for each small and positive $\epsilon$.
 This result will be true in an $\epsilon$-uniform neighborhood of $C_-$ (resp. $C_+$).
 It means that the neighborhood does not shrink to $C_\pm$ as $\epsilon\to 0$.
 The $\omega$-limit set (resp. the $\alpha$-limit set) of all other orbits (different from the two limit cycles) is the attracting (resp. repelling) limit cycle Hausdorff close to $C_-$ (resp. $C_+$).

 This global result will be proved not only for system \eqref{equ100}, but more general $C^\infty$-smooth slow-fast systems on $\mathbb{T}^2$ as well.
-Instead of two critical curves one of which is normally attracting and the other one is normally repelling, we can have $m$ normally attracting closed critical curves and $m$ normally repelling closed critical curves where $m\in\mathbb{N}$ is arbitrary and fixed.
+Instead of two critical manifolds one of which is normally attracting and the other one is normally repelling, we can have $m$ normally attracting closed critical manifolds and $m$ normally repelling closed critical manifolds where $m\in\mathbb{N}$ is arbitrary and fixed.
 More precisely, let us look at the following generalization of system \eqref{equ100}: